zandershah/notes/stat230.md

 2. Use the CDF of $X$ to find the CDF of $Y$.
 If you want the pdf, take derivatives.
 3. Find the range of $Y$.

-Example: Let $X$ be a continous random variable with the following pdf and cdf.
+Example: Let $X$ be a continuous random variable with the following pdf and cdf.

 $$f(x) = \begin{cases}\frac{1}{4}, &0 < x \le 4\\ 0, &\text{otherwise}\end{cases}$$